dyap26/micdrop/README.md

 # Welcome to MicDrop

 MicDrop is an app that allows users to review albums and songs with the aim of creating a community of music lovers.
+This is currently an ongoing project which aims to improve over time.

 # The Stack
 The app is built with Expo, TypeScript, Supabase, and Python.
 All album and artist data is from the Spotify API.